poojapooh11/AI-Project/README.md

 Hardware: RAM: 8GB Processor: Intel i5 Graphics: 4GB

-These are the requirements but you do not need to be bothered if your computer does not have these specifications, you can also run on a low configuration system too.
+These are the requirements but you do not need to be bothered if your computer does not have these specifications, you can also run on a low configuration system too but it just takes a bit more time to get executed.

 Please note that this code is only the backend to the fraud users detection on twitter, in order to use this code professionally, there has to be a decent frontend GUI.

 Explore and Enjoy.
 Happy coding.